Back to blog

 To prevent yourself from overeating, you must identify trigger foods that make you want to overeat.
 For example, if your favorite food is chocolate chip cookies, you should try and avoid going into a room with them because there's a good chance you will end up eating way more than what's healthy for you.

-Once you have identified these trigger foods, it is easier for you to either avoid the situation or remove the temptation altogether.
-And this will stop you from making unhealthy choices whenever those triggering foods are around.
+Once you have identified these trigger foods, it is easier to either avoid the situation or remove the temptation altogether.
+This will prevent you from making unhealthy choices whenever those triggering foods are around.

 8. Stop Eating Out Of Containers

 Another good idea is to stop eating out of containers.
 When you eat out of a container, it is easier for you to overeat without realizing how much food you are actually consuming.
-When you have your food in the form of plates or bowls, this will help keep track of your portions and prevent yourself from overeating later on.
+Having your food on plates or bowls will help you keep track of your portions and prevent you from overeating later on.
 So stop eating out of containers if you want to stay healthy and fit.

 9. Eat Mindfully